 When we parted, he tried to joke that perhaps we’d meet again ten years hence.
 I told him I didn’t think so, that this was probably the last time.
 He raised his brows with a boyish laugh, said okay and lightly hugged good-bye.

 Shortly after that last meeting, my book entitled “The Deaf Musician” was published in Belgium, a novel describing word for word what had happened with my father.
-Though I had changed his name, Belgium is a small country and it was easy to guess who this composer/director was.
+Though I had changed his name, Belgium is a small country and it was easy to guess who this composer/conductor was.
 The press had requested to read the book en masse, but very few wanted to write about it.
 Those who did either judged the material as cheap sensationalism, or, as one put it: “a spicy incest story.”
 Less than a handful of journalists got it.
 Most of the press ignored me, invested in protecting my father’s reputation.

 At the time I wrote the book, I had not reached the deeper understanding and acceptance of my father’s abuse that I have today.
 My anger made its way into the writing.
 I made fun of him and some of his friends, all adult men, none of them who had stood up for me.
 Clinging to his acknowledgment of our last meeting, I blamed myself and felt as though I had betrayed him, that I was unrefined, unlike his side of the family, more like the other, vulgar side.